Skip to main content

 This drug is given as an intravenous (IV) infusion, typically once every 3 or 6 weeks.

-Cemiplimab (Libtayo) This drug was studied in people with cervical cancer.
+Cemiplimab (Libtayo) was studied in people with cervical cancer.
 Since vaginal cancer is relatively uncommon, chemo drugs approved for cervical cancer are commonly used to treat vaginal cancer as well.

 Possible side effects of immune checkpoint inhibitors